celskeggs/fprime/docs/documentation/reference/gds-cli-dev.md

 -   Feature parity should be maintained between the GDS GUI and the GDS CLI tools as far as possible
 -   Tools should be performant (finish executing in <100ms unless explicitly waiting for new data)
 -   CLI tools should work "out of the box" with minimal or no setup/configuration
--   GDS CLI options/names/operations should be consistent with the GDS GUI first, then with other F' CLI tools, then with other UNIX conventions
+-   GDS CLI options/names/operations should be consistent with the GDS GUI first, then with other F´ CLI tools, then with other UNIX conventions
 -   Should be installable through a single pip command
 -   Should support tab completion
 -   Number of 3rd-party dependencies should be kept to a minimum